 Cuba requires all travelers to Cuba to have travel medical insurance.
 Travel medical insurance must include coverage for medical evacuation, emergencies, and repatriation.
 The company providing your travel medical plan must be able to make payments from a non-U.S. banking institution.

-Cuba Unbound includes the mandatory level of travel medical insurance in your costs.
+U.S. airlines include the mandatory level of travel medical insurance in your ticket.
 Guests may purchase supplementary coverage at their discretion; we recommend such action as the mandatory amounts are set rather low.

 Cuba Unbound partners with Travel Insured International for this supplementary coverage, the costs of which depend on coverage amount, length of travel, and age of traveler.